+Resolutions to be passed at general meetings are always separate and distinct in terms of issue and are consistent with the Code's recommendation that companies avoid 'bundling' resolutions unless the resolutions are interdependent and linked so as to form one significant proposal.

+11.3 All Directors attend general meetings

-- 11.2 Resolutions to be passed at general meetings are always separate and distinct in terms of issue and are consistent with the Code's recommendation that companies avoid 'bundling' resolutions unless the resolutions are interdependent and linked so as to form one significant proposal. - All directors (including the Chairpersons of the AC, NC and RC) are present and available to address shareholders' questions.
-In addition, the Company's external auditors, KPMG LLP have also been invited to attend the AGM to assist the directors in addressing the shareholders' queries relating to the conduct of the audit and the preparation and content of the Auditors' Report.
+All directors will be in attendance at the Company's AGM to address shareholders' questions relating to the work of the Board and Board Committees.
+The Company's external auditors, KPMG LLP have also been invited to attend the AGM and will be available to assist the directors in addressing the shareholders' queries relating to the conduct of the audit and the preparation and content of the Auditors' Report.

-All directors attended the Company's AGM duly held on 25 April 2019.
+All directors attended the Company's AGM duly held on 28 April 2020.
 A record of the directors' attendance at AGM is set out in Table 1.